waku-org/nwaku-compose/README.md

 For advanced documentation, refer to [ADVANCED.md](https://github.com/waku-org/nwaku-compose/blob/master/ADVANCED.md).

 -----
-# How to update to latest version
+## How to update to latest version

 We regularly announce new available versions in our [Discord](https://discord.waku.org/) server.

+### From `v0.29` or older

-If your last running version is `v0.29` or older, you will need to delete both the `keystore` and `rln_tree` folders, and register your membership again before using the new version by running the following commands:
+You will need to delete both the `keystore` and `rln_tree` folders, and register your membership again before using the new version by running the following commands:

 1. `cd nwaku-compose` ( go into the root's repository folder )
 2. `docker-compose down`